American Jews: Race and ethnicity

-Jews divided by Racial or Continental Groupings
+Jews by race, ancestry, or national origin

+Asian American Jews

+According to the Pew Research Center, fewer than 1% of American Jews in 2020 identified as Asian Americans.
+Around 1% of religious Jews identified as Asian American.

+A small but growing community of around 350 Indian American Jews lives in the New York City metropolitan area, in both New York state and New Jersey.
+Many are members of India's Bene Israel community.
+The Indian Jewish Congregation of USA, headquartered in New York City, is the center of the organized community.

 Jews of European descent

-Jews of European descent, often referred to as white Jews, are classified as white by the US census and have generally been classified as legally white throughout American history.
-Some American Jews of European descent identify themselves as being both Jewish and white, while others solely identify themselves as being Jewish or identify as both Jewish and non-white.
-However, Jews of European descent rarely identify as Jews of color and are rarely considered people of color in American society.
+Jews of European descent are classified as white by the US census and have generally been classified as legally white throughout American history as pertaining to courts, naturalization law, and censuses.
+However, Jews long struggled with social equality and had an ambivalent relationship to being part of a white majority in America.
+Many American Jews of European descent identify themselves as being both Jewish and white, while others solely identify themselves as being Jewish or identify as both Jewish and non-white.
+However, Jews of European descent rarely identify as Jews of color.
 According to the Pew Research Center, the majority of American Jews are non-Hispanic white Ashkenazi Jews.
-Law professor David Bernstein has questioned the idea that American Jews were once non-white, writing that American Jews were "indeed considered white by law and by custom" despite the fact that they experienced "discrimination, hostility, assertions of inferiority and occasionally even violence."
+Law professor David Bernstein has questioned the idea that American Jews were once considered non-white, writing that American Jews were "indeed considered white by law and by custom" despite the fact that they experienced "discrimination, hostility, assertions of inferiority and occasionally even violence."
 Bernstein notes that Jews were not targeted by laws against interracial marriage, were allowed to attend whites-only schools, and were classified as white in the Jim Crow South.
 The sociologists Philip Q. Yang and Kavitha Koshy have also questioned what they call the "becoming white thesis", noting that most Jews of European descent have been legally classified as white since the first US census in 1790, were legally white for the purposes of the Naturalization Act of 1790 that limited citizenship to "free White person(s)", and that they could find no legislative or judicial evidence that American Jews had ever been considered non-white.

 Several commentators have observed that "many American Jews retain a feeling of ambivalence about whiteness".
 Karen Brodkin explains this ambivalence as rooted in anxieties about the potential loss of Jewish identity, especially outside of intellectual elites.
 Similarly, Kenneth Marcus observes a number of ambivalent cultural phenomena which have also been noted by other scholars, and he concludes that "the veneer of whiteness has not established conclusively the racial construction of American Jews".
 The relationship between American Jews and white majority identity continues to be described as "complicated".
 Many American white nationalists view Jews as non-white.